exonum/exonum/TUTORIAL.md

 };
 let stored = proposal.stored_configuration().clone();
 testkit.commit_configuration_change(proposal);

-// Check that the following configuration before block creation is none. use exonum::blockchain::Schema;
+// Check that that there is no following configuration scheduled before a block is created,
+// and the proposal is committed. use exonum::blockchain::Schema;
 assert_eq!(
     Schema::new(&testkit.snapshot()).following_configuration(),